Nitr4m12/UltimateBotWConverter/README.md

 # Usage
 **Linux:**
-Open a Terminal window in the script's folder, and run the script with `python converter.py [mod]`, replacing `mod` by your BNP mod/mods, or `path/to/folder/with/bnps/*.bnp` to convert every BNP in a folder.
+Open a Terminal window in the script's folder, and run the script with either `python converter.py "mod"` or `convert.sh "mod"`, replacing `mod` by your BNP mod/mods, or `path/to/folder/with/bnps/*.bnp` to convert every BNP in a folder.
 **Windows**
 Drag and drop your BNP into the included bat file